easy-chef/easy-chef.github.io/index.md

 #### NavBar Search Engine

 A dedicated page to search all recipes that has been posted to the application.
 Here, users can search by name and filter results based on dietary restrictions.
 The page will present a list of cards with recipes that meet the search results.
+Clicking on the recipe name will take you to the dedicate page for that recipe.

 ![](images/M3_search.png)